Antqnio/Progetto-Laboratorio-D-Informatica-Applicata/README.md

 #### Webcam Access in WSL

-To enable webcam access in WSL, you need to install and use (before opening the Docker contaienr) `usbipd` via Windows PowerShell:
+To enable webcam access in WSL, you need to install and use (before opening the Docker container) `usbipd` via Windows PowerShell:

 ```powershell
 wsl --update